heliocloud-data/platform/fileregistry/CloudMe-data-access-spec-0.1.1.md

 The catalog.json file has an entry for each dataset stored within the given S3 bucket. **endpoint** and **name** are identical to the item in the global data registry.

 Globally the catalog.json describes the endpoint with the following items.
-Note that **endpoint** and **name** are included for clarity sake, and should be the same as was provided to the global registry.
+Note that **endpoint** and **name** are included for clarity sake (being duplicates of the main registry) as JSON does not allow for comments, and should be the same as was provided to the global registry.

 * **endpoint** - same as was provided to GlobalDataRegistry.json, an accessble S3 (or equivalent) bucket link
 * **name** - same as was provided to GlobalDataRegistry.json, a descriptive name for the dataset.